adim806/DreamTrip-AI/.github/README.md

 - Linting to maintain code style and catch syntax errors
 - Running tests with MongoDB integration for the backend
 - Ensuring builds complete successfully

-## Future Deployment Setup

-For future reference, the following secrets will need to be set in your GitHub repository once we reach the deployment phase:

-### Vercel Deployment

-- `VERCEL_TOKEN`: Your Vercel access token
-- `VERCEL_ORG_ID`: Your Vercel organization ID
-- `VERCEL_PROJECT_ID_FRONTEND`: The project ID for your frontend application

-### Render Deployment

-- `RENDER_API_KEY`: Your Render API key
-- `RENDER_SERVICE_ID_BACKEND`: The service ID for your backend application

-## Best Practices

-1. Keep workflows modular and focused on specific tasks
-2. Use matrix builds for parallel execution where possible
-3. Cache dependencies to speed up builds
-4. Set appropriate timeout limits for jobs
-5. Use consistent naming conventions for jobs and workflows
-6. Document any custom environment variables needed for tests or builds

 ## Using the Local Development Helper